-Edrolo is an online tutoring program that teachers use to enhance teaching and learning at Year 11 and 12 and has proven to be effective in our results.
+Edrolo is an online tutoring program that teachers use to enhance teaching and learning at Year 11 and 12 and has proven to be effective in improving student learning.

 The Study Skills program delivers workshops to students over Years 10-12 which teaches students how to study effectively.